apowers/home/README.md

 Copy each of the adove files to your home directory.
 Relog or 'source .bashrc' and grin.

-for F in .bashrc .profile .inputrc .dircolor .vimrc ; do wget https://raw.github.com/apowers/home/master/$F -O ~/$F ; done
+for F in .bashrc .profile .inputrc .dircolor .vimrc ; do wget --no-check-certificate https://raw.github.com/apowers/home/master/$F -O ~/$F ; done

+Tested on Ubunu, CentOS, and FreeBSD

 Features
 ====
+Many features not listed here, read the comments.
 Enables emacs style CLI editing.
 Enables the vim editor with many useful features.
 Enables the less pager with some useful features.